Easy Carpet Cleaning Tips for Your Home

 Treat Carpet Stains the Correct Way

-Up to 98 percent of carpet is manufactured in the United States, and most is made to be stain-resistant.
+Up to 98 percent of carpet is manufactured in the United States, and most are made to be stain-resistant.
 However, junior’s ice cream cone drips and Fido’s dirty paws can leave marks that may seem almost too difficult to remove.
 No matter how hard you try to prevent them, stains do happen, so it’s important to act quickly.
 Scoop up solids and blot liquids with a dry, white cloth or paper towel, starting at the edge of the spot moving toward the center.
 Do not scrub – it can damage carpet and spread the mess.

 Next, treat the spot with a CRI-tested and approved carpet cleaning solution.
 If you don’t have one on hand, plain water often works better than untested carpet cleaners.
 For wine or chocolate stains, try mixing 1/4 teaspoon clear dishwashing liquid with one cup warm water.
 Avoid laundry detergent which can cause permanent damage, such as a change in color.
 For coffee or tea stains, try mixing 1 cup white vinegar with 1 cup water.
 For ink stains, apply rubbing alcohol to a cloth and blot.
 Have a wax spill?
 Cover the spot with a clean brown paper bag or heavy brown paper and apply low heat from an iron.
 The paper will absorb the wax as it melts.